animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/gfsh.md

 refresh the page.
 The attribute we added should no longer be displayed in the table.
 However, keep in mind, by refreshing the page, you will inadvertently create a new (empty) session.
-If you run the query again, you will also see two session ids, the new and the old, since Apache Geode keeps a "tombstone" of the old session around (for consistency purposes).
+If you run the query again, you will also see two session ids, the new and the old, since VMware GemFire keeps a "tombstone" of the old session around (for consistency purposes).